redhat-cip/dci-ui/README.rst

 * ensure that control server is running (ex: on localhost:5000) see ``dci-dev-env``
 * install node dependencies: ``npm install``
 * run the development server : ``npm run dev``
+* install google-chrome-stable if you want to run end to end tests

 Build tools
 -----------